spatie/laravel-resource-links/README.md

 #### A small helper

-If you don't want to overwrite the `collection` function every time you want to add a global endpoint to a resource collection, then you're in luck.
 We've added a little helper which puts endpoints immediately in the meta section of a resource collection:

 ``` php
 class UserResource extends JsonResource